 GOAL 3 Inspire our school group audiences to partner with us to save wildlife.
-GOAL 4 Share our conservation messages effectively and creatively so that Zoo guests change their behaviors to save animals in the wild.
-GOAL 5 Create a culture of evaluation-based decision-making to increase effectiveness in order to change participant's behavior toward actions that save wildlife.
-GOAL 1 Strategy 1.1: Create a document that is the roadmap to a successful program and use these principles to filter through all current and new programs.
+GOAL 4 Share our conservation messages effectively and creatively with our Zoo guests.
+GOAL 5 Create a culture of evaluation-based decision-making GOAL 1 Strategy 1.1: Create a document that is the roadmap to a successful program and use these principles to filter through all current and new programs.
 Strategy 1.2: Develop programming for all ages to have the opportunity to partner with us in saving wildlife.
 GOAL 2 Strategy 2.1: Connect teenagers to nature both locally and globally through Zoo programming.
 Strategy 2.2: Immerse teens in the belief that they choose any career in life and be active in saving wildlife.
 Strategy 2.3: Empower teens to make conservation action mainstream within their communities.
 Strategy 2.4: Foster partnerships with local universities to engage collegeaged students and professors in saving wildlife.
 GOAL 3 Strategy 3.1: Pre-scheduled school group engagement involved in saving wildlife.
-GOAL 4 Strategy 4.1: Be the experts in telling the stories of our animals and conservation partners.
-Strategy 4.2: Design a Zoo-wide interpretation plan.
+GOAL 4 conservation partners.

-GOAL 5 Strategy 5.1 Develop methods to evaluate change in behavior to help save wildlife for all conservation education programs.
+GOAL 5 Strategy 5.1 Develop educational programs that connect to nature and how they can help save wildlife.
 Strategy 5.2: Continue the ethic of using evaluation techniques to inform all program development.
+Strategy 4.1: Be the experts in telling the stories of our animals and Strategy 4.2: Design a Zoo-wide interpretation plan.